SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

    We also change the component to be exported by default, making it easier to register the route for the component.

-3. Open `overview.component.html` and change it as follows:
+3. Open `overview.html` and change it as follows:

     ```html
     You have {{todoService.todos.length}} pending todos.
     ```

-4. Open `overview.component.scss` and add the following styles.
+4. Open `overview.scss` and add the following styles.

     ```scss
     :host {